markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x12 - A STORM IS COMING

+The discovery of the Juggernaut tiggers the USC protocols for an Extinction Level Event.

+The USS Celestia and USC Ares begin a concerted effort to evacuate Chigru colonies in the path of the Juggernaut.

+The wedding of Triumverate Sabra and his secret bride takes place.

+The public learns of the approaching E.L.E.

 ### EPISODE 02x11 - ALL ROADS LEAD TO ROME

 The Chigru ask for a complete disclosure of all USC territories and worlds, but when asked why their answers just leave more questions.